 What is it?

-Federal Work-Study on your Financial Aid Award means you are eligible to be paid Work-study funds if you get a job on campus.
-Work-study is not a grant or a loan, nor is it a guarantee of a job.
-You must apply and interview for a Work-Study job's the amount you earn is dependent upon the job you obtain and your award amount.
+Federal Work-Study on your Financial Aid Award means that you are eligible to be paid Work-Study funds if you get a job on campus.
+Work-Study is not a grant or a loan, nor is it a guarantee of a job.
+You must apply and interview for a Work-Study job.
+The amount you earn is dependent upon the job you obtain and your award amount.
 The main advantage of Work-Study employment is that your Work-Study earnings do not count against you as a financial resource on your FAFSA.

 Yes, you must be enrolled at least half time (6 units for undergrads, 4 units for grads).

-Work-study actually doesn't disburse like other financial aid.
+Work-Study actually does not disburse like other financial aid.
 You receive a paycheck every pay period when you report your work hours.
 The paycheck is your Work-study money.
 You cannot earn in excess of the award offered, so your employer should be keeping track of your earnings.

 - The EEV Form (I-9): Submit this form along with required identification to the Dean of Students Office during Student I-9 Authorization hours.

-- The Manager Tool Kit is to assist Employers with the hiring process, how to post job openings and other information.
+- The Manager Tool Kit is to assist employers with the hiring process, shows how to post job openings, as well as other information.

-I am running out of Work-study award.
+I am running out of my Work-Study award.
 Do I have to stop working?